 Pomegranate juice: A cure for prostate cancer?

 If you choose to drink pomegranate juice, talk with your doctor first.
 Although pomegranate juice is generally safe, there is evidence that it may affect how your body processes certain prescription medications.
-Those medications include the blood thinner warfarin (Coumadin, Jantoven) and some drugs used to treat high blood pressure and high cholesterol.
+Those medications include blood thinners and drugs used to treat high blood pressure and high cholesterol.